 27 Ways to Add Value to Apartment Communities

-Of the three main apartment syndication strategies, two (value-add and distressed) involve making improvements to the physical property or the operations in order to increase the revenue or decrease the expenses, resulting in an increase in the value of the apartment.
+Of the three main apartment syndication strategies, two (value-add and distressed) involve making improvements to the physical property or the operations in order to increase the revenue or decrease the expenses, increasing the value of your apartment building or community.

 Regardless of whether you decide to pursue the active or passive apartment investing route, understanding the various ways to “add value” is a must.

-As an active apartment syndicator, it is your job to identify the value add opportunities in a prospective deal in order to create a business plan that maximizes the projected returns for your passive investors.
+As an active apartment syndicator, it is your job to identify how to add value to an apartment building deal in order to create a business plan that maximizes the projected returns for your passive investors.